 And he specifically cited in August 2016 that foreign governments donated heavily to the Clinton Foundation while simultaneously lobbying the State Department while she was the Secretary of State.

-Anyway, the Office of Ethics is looking into other issues involving Hillary, and here to break it all down.
+Anyway, the Office of Ethics is looking into other issues involving Hillary.

-Senator Gla Grassley says partisan lawsuits Against President Trump should implicate Hillary Clinton.
+And here to break it all down, Sarah Carter, who has the headline, Senator Grassley, says partisan lawsuits against President Trump should implicate Hillary Clinton.

 How are you, Sarah Carter?